Reducing Excess Inventory and Optimizing Working Capital in High-Tech Supply Chains Using Decision Intelligence

 By embedding this intelligence directly into daily operations, high-tech manufacturers can respond faster, manage complexity more effectively, and unlock capital trapped in excess stock.
 The shift is enabling companies to operate with greater clarity and control, making decisions that protect both financial performance and customer satisfaction.
 This is more than an efficiency play.
 It’s a strategic move toward a supply chain that is more agile, resilient, and aligned with the pace of high-tech innovation.

-For high-tech companies working to reduce excess inventory and improve working capital, Aera Decision Cloud offers a transformative path forward.
+For high-tech companies working to reduce excess inventory and improve working capital, Aera, the decision intelligence agent, offers a transformative path forward.
 Unlike traditional systems that rely on static planning rules or delayed analytics, Aera embeds decision intelligence directly into supply chain operations, enabling real-time visibility, predictive insights, and autonomous execution at scale.

 At the heart of the platform are prebuilt, domain-specific Aera Skills — AI-driven capabilities that continuously learn from data, evaluate trade-offs, and take targeted actions.
 These skills are purpose-built to manage the complexity and speed of high-tech operations, where long lead times, fluctuating demand, and rapidly aging components make conventional inventory approaches unsustainable.